jlegatheaux/cnss/README.md

 ```
 Example:
 ```
-link 0.0 1.0 10000000 10 0.0 0.0 down
+link 0.0 1.0 10000000 10 0.01 0.0 down
 ```

-introduces a link from interface 0 of node 0 to interface 0 of node 1 with a 10 Mbps bit rate, 0.0 error rate, 0.0 jitter and starting in state down.
-Jitter is defined as percentage of the link bandwidth and the propagation time varies randomly in the interval [latency .. latency * jitter].
+introduces a link from interface 0 of node 0 to interface 0 of node 1 with a 10 Mbps bit rate, with 1% error rate, 0.0 jitter and starting in state down.

-### Configuration defined commands events
+### Configuration defined events

-The configuration file can also introduce several types of events to be fired at given time steps.
-The general syntax is *event_name time_of_event event_parameters*.
+The configuration file can also introduce several types of events to be fired at stated time steps.
+Each one may be introduced using a 3-tuple  _(event name, time of event, event parameters)_.
 Here are some examples of the available events.

 ```
 traceroute 12000 origin_node destination_node